nicowinkel/Siena3D/README.md

     git clone https://github.com/nicowinkel/Siena3D

-Go to the directory Siena3D install the package with
+Go to the directory Siena3D and install the package with

     pip install .